-Here are some fabulous 4th of July decorations that you can make yourself and that are high quality enough to use year after year for any patriotic event.
+Here are some fabulous 4th of July decorations that you can make yourself.
+I love that they are high quality enough to use year after year for any patriotic event.
 These DIY 4th of July decorations were shared by Kenneth Wingard on Home & Family which airs weekdays at 10 am on the Hallmark Channel.
 I was given permission to share these DIY 4th of July decorations with you here.

 DIY 4th of JulyDecorations